robbert-vdh/nih-plug/README.md

 ## Plugins

-Check each plugin's readme for more details on what the plugin actually does.
+Check each plugin's readme for more details on what the plugin actually does and for download links.
-There are currently no automated builds available, so check the [building](#building) section for instructions on how to compile these plugins yourself.

 - [**Diopser**](plugins/diopser) is a totally original phase rotation plugin.
   Useful for oomphing up kickdrums and basses, transforming synths into their